Contents

 When you add two or more modules to the module instance grid, the Extension Point operator's canvas icon gains a circled number decoration to show the number of modules configured.
 For example, you can see without opening the Properties view that the following Extension Point has three module instances:

-Use the Up and Down buttons to reorder the list of modules in the Module Instances grid.
+and buttons to reorder the list of modules in the

 Use this tab to view the association between the operator's input ports and the input ports defined by the referenced interface.